Latest updates and timeline | Local government reorganisation (LGR)

 Next steps:

-The Ministry of Housing, Communities and Local Government (MHCLG) is currently reviewing feedback.
+The Ministry of Housing, Communities and Local Government (MHCLG) is currently reviewing feedback from the consultations.
 Decisions on the final proposals for these new councils are expected by March 2026.

 Workforce note: Authorities in these areas are now moving toward the Structural Changes Order (SCO) phase.
 This will require Joint Committees, which will oversee how authorities will merge and begin the transfer of staff and services.

-A seven-week consultation window is expected to open shortly for the remaining 14 areas, including:
+A seven-week consultation window is now open for the remaining 14 areas, including:

-• Midlands: Derbyshire/Derby, Nottinghamshire/Nottingham, Leicestershire/Leicester/Rutland, Staffordshire/Stoke, Warwickshire, Worcestershire.
+- Midlands: Derbyshire, Nottinghamshire, Leicestershire/Leicester/Rutland, Staffordshire, Warwickshire, Worcestershire.

-• South & East: Kent/Medway, Hertfordshire, Cambridgeshire/Peterborough, Oxfordshire.
+- South & East: Kent, Hertfordshire, Cambridgeshire, Oxfordshire.

 During this consultation, each area will review their proposed unitary council structures.
 This is the final chance for staff and residents to give feedback before the MHCLG confirms the final "map" of new councils this summer.